With summer winding down in Muskogee, now is a great time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Pick a mild day to clean your air conditioner.
+Pick a temperate day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test your system once you’ve cleaned it.
+That way, you can test the unit once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment